grafana/clock-panel/README.md

 1. Log in with username "admin" and password "admin"
 1. Create new dashboard and add the plugin

+To build a production build with minification: `yarn build`

 #### Changelog

+##### v1.0.1

+- Updates Lodash dependency to fix security warning

 ##### v1.0.0